University of Aberdeen Open Access Fund

 - not-invited review articles

-The article must be published in a journal with a compliant COAF open access policy.
+Until January 2021 the article must be published in a journal with a Wellcome compliant open access policy.
 Green open access is the preferred route where a version of the article, usually the author’s accepted manuscript, can be deposited in PubMed Central no later than 6 months after first online publication.
 However, where this is not possible funds will be made available to publish gold open access where the final published version of the article is made immediately available under a CC-BY Creative Commons licence and is deposited in PubMed Central.

 Please check that your article is eligible for funding from the block grant.
 You can do this by emailing email@example.com with the following details (an APC form is no longer required):